lebedov/msgpack-numpy/README.rst

 Authors
 -------
-See the included AUTHORS file for more information.
+See the included `AUTHORS.rst`_ file for more information.

+.. _AUTHORS.rst: AUTHORS.rst

 License
 -------
 This software is licensed under the `BSD License
 <http://www.opensource.org/licenses/bsd-license>`_.
-See the included LICENSE.rst file for more information.
+See the included `LICENSE.rst`_ file for more information.

+.. _LICENSE.rst: LICENSE.rst